Krucek05/ILI/README.md

 ## 📋 Overview

-This project is a **mid-semester assignment** focused on Linux system administration and automation.
+This project is a **mid-semester assignment** focused on Linux system administration.
 The goal is to create a comprehensive Bash script that demonstrates proficiency in:

 - **Storage Management** (loop devices, filesystems)
 - **Package Management** (YUM repositories)